 - Place them onto a baking sheet lined with parchment paper.

-- Bake at 180°C (350°F) top and bottom heat (not convection heat) for 15 minutes.
-Remove from oven, transfer to a cooling rack and let cool completely.
+- Bake at 350°F (180°C) top and bottom heat (not convection heat) for 15 minutes.
+Remove from oven and let sit for another 3 minutes on the hot tray.
+Then transfer the cookies to a cooling rack and let cool completely.

 - Milk of choice: You could use any non-dairy milk of choice such as oat, almond or soy milk.
 Whole milk would also work if you don't need this recipe to be dairy-free or vegan.